JuzerShakir/Linear_Regression/README.md

 ## Feature Scaling and Mean Normalization

 We can speed up `Gradient Descent` by having each of our input values in roughly the same range.
-This is because `0` will descend quickly on small ranges and slowly on large ranges.
+This is because `θ` will descend quickly on small ranges and slowly on large ranges.
 If we have large ranges, it will oscilate inefficiently down to optimum (minimum) when the variables are very uneven.

 <br>